pavelmedina/GettingCleaningData/CodeBook.md

 ## Solution

 The present document describe my R code for the getting and cleaning data course project.
-First i enlist the general instructions indicated from the course:
+First I enlist the general instructions indicated from the course:

 You should create one R script called run_analysis.R that does the following.